Some activities are still suspended while leaders consider options.

 CASA (Citizens Assisting and Sheltering the Abused)

 Donations of personal care items and other necessities are temporarily suspended.
 Please consider mailing monetary donations to CASA, Inc., 116 West Baltimore Street, Hagerstown, MD 21740.
 For more information about CASA, visit www.casainc.org.

 Recycling at UUCH.
 Put glass, aluminum cans and batteries in the labeled bins on the barn porch. but please be mindful of the amount you bring.
 Because we are not meeting in our church buildings, the recycling volunteers must make special trips to pick up the items left at church.

 Many of our church expenses continue even when the physical facility is closed.
-With the auction (and its expected profits) postponed until spring 2021 and the gift card (scrip) sales suspended, UUCH needs your pledged contributions and other donations more than ever.
+With the auction (and its expected profits) postponed until spring 2021, UUCH needs your pledged contributions and other donations more than ever.

 Please continue to mail your pledged donations and offerings to Unitarian Universalist Church of Hagerstown, att. treasurer, 13245 Cearfoss Pike, Hagerstown, MD 21740.
 Please write the purpose (pledge, etc.) on the check’s memo line so treasurer Mike Shaw can record it correctly.

 You can use the button below to make a secure donation via PayPal’s website.

 The pandemic and shutdown has affected our religious education (RE) program more than any other aspect of our church.
 Currently, there are no RE activities available.

 Our inability—so far— to find a safe alternative to in-person RE classes for our UU children is very frustrating but we continue to search for an alternative RE program that will meet our families’ needs.
 Check back to see what we’ve found.